mvdzel/ehrsfm-fhir-r5/README.md

 * Get FM metadata from the .mif file + authors
 * How to create links [[TI.1.5]] from criteria to Functions?
 * IG Template adjustments (.fhir/packages/fhir.base.template#current)
-* Sorting in Section not yet correct, sort resource in script?!

 ## Running the scipt and IG publisher